jeffbass/imagezmq/docs/api-examples.rst

       Arguments:
         open_port: (optional) the socket to open for receiving REQ requests.
         REQ_REP: (optional) whether to use REQ/REP messaging pattern or not.
+        Example: REQ_REP = True (default) The Hub will be use a REQ/REP pattern.
+                 REQ_REP = False The Hub will use a PUB/SUB
+                 pattern

       recv_image(self, copy=False):
           Receives OpenCV image and text msg.